Bart3kTK/Bart3kTK/README.md

 - 🌱 I’m currently learning **ESP-IDF**

-- 👨‍💻 All of my projects are available at [https://github.com/Bart3kTK](https://github.com/Bart3kTK)
+- 👨‍💻 All of my projects are available here

 - 📫 How to reach me **bkamieniarz55@wp.pl**